 Most sheets can be machine dried or can, of course, air dry naturally in the sun.
-Overdrying is not recommended as too much time in the dryer or sun will wear out fibers and reduce the plushness of your sheets.
+Overdrying is not recommended, as too much time in the dryer or sun will wear out fibres and reduce the plushness of your sheets.
 So keep a close eye on the time to make your sheets last longer.

 Always check the labels of your bedding to identify any specific washing instructions that may be unique to the brand and fabric you use.

 Varying fabrics require more specific care, however; as a guide, linen can be dried to temperatures up to 100 degrees F°.
 Whereas bamboo-based fabrics are better at air drying in the sun or at low machine temperatures.

 In the summertime, our pillows need extra love and care.
 Washing pillowcases weekly can help reduce this, but you need to wash your pillow too, at least once every 2 - 3 months.

 Pillows, when left without care, can become one of the most unhygienic products in the house.
 Dirt, dust, sweat, make-up, dead skin, and bacteria can combine to make the humble pillow a disaster zone.

 Our top tip is to ensure you have at least 3 sets of pillowcases to ensure there is a fresh one each week in the summer months.
 Plus, invest in a cooling pillow that will reduce overheating and is washable!